 Four Tips for Achieving a Work/Life Balance in Graduate School18 Nov, 2021

 Numerous industries require their employees to have a higher education degree.
-As a master’s degree can unlock new career opportunities that undergraduate degrees cannot, it is evident how important a master’s degree is in almost every corporate industry.
+As a graduate degree can unlock new career opportunities that undergraduate degrees cannot, it is evident how important a master’s degree is in almost every corporate industry.
 However, it can be quite daunting and stressful to take on another responsibility in addition to full time work responsibilities.
 Studies have shown that graduate students frequently suffer high rates of depression, anxiety, and overall mental stress.
 This has been heightened by the COVID-19 pandemic – an outcome that has caused thousands of graduate students to put a pause on their academic goals and dreams.
 In summary, this high level of stress is primarily due to a graduate student’s inability to balance work, personal relationships, finances, and academic courses.

 Here are four tips on how graduate students can successfully manage life while pursuing a master’s degree: